scikit-hep/scikit-hep.github.io/pages/developers/style.md

   mistakes with missing commas.
 - `PGH`: Checks for patterns, such as type ignores or noqa's without a specific error code.
 - `PL`: A set of four code groups that cover some (200 or so out of 600 rules) of PyLint.
 - `PT`: Helps tests follow best pytest practices.
+A few codes are not ideal, but many are helpful.
 - `PTH`: Want to move to using modern pathlib?
 This will help.
 There are some cases where performance matters, but otherwise, pathlib is easier to read and use.